 Window grids make replacement windows look extra custom.
 These can be mixed into eclectic homes, such as Victorians, to create an eye-catching exterior.
 Arts and crafts homes also commonly feature window grids on the upper sashes.
 Whether your home is new construction or historic, window grids are essentially the cherry on top of custom replacement windows.

 Window installation impacts both performance and appearance.
 Incorrectly installed windows can ultimately warp inside of the frame, creating an unsightly window that cheapens the look of the home.

-Not only can incorrectly installed windows hurt the appearance of the home, it can dramatically impact energy savings.
-Professional window installation ensures the window blocks out drafts by reducing air infiltration.
+Not only can incorrectly installed windows hurt the appearance of the home but they can also dramatically how energy efficient your home is.
+Professional window installation ensures the energy-efficient window blocks out drafts by reducing air infiltration.
 Choosing to take window installation upon yourself can void your warranty in some circumstances.
 Universal Windows Direct offers professional installation with an insured and skilled installation team.